-Tackling loneliness and social isolation
+Covid-19 and isolation

 The council recognises loneliness and social isolation are serious problems in the borough for people of all ages.
 Loneliness and social isolation are harmful to health.
-They can lead to poorer physical and mental health and they increase chances of developing dementia, depression and early death.
+They can lead to poorer physical and mental health and increase chances of developing dementia, depression and early death.

-What are we doing about it?
+What are we doing about loneliness?

 It was also an opportunity to discuss the next steps.
 More information on the projects can be found in the reports linked below including a locally produced video on loneliness.

 If you have any queries, please contact firstname.lastname@example.org

 Loneliness task force

 The council has established a loneliness task force to identify how the needs of people who experience loneliness can be better met.

 This could be through a befriending service, joining a new activity or a local community hub.
 We want to encourage a sense of neighbourliness and mutual aid that motivates people to interact more sociably in their streets and local communities.